usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step2/info.md

 > &#128226; For this demo setup we are using a simple port-forward instead of an ingress resource.

-### Setup USP Core WAAP instance
+### Verify USP Core WAAP operator installation

-You will now setup a **USP Core WAAP instance** and access the sample company website via Core WAAP instead.
-The setup used will be slightly different in terms of traffic as it will be handled by USP Core WAAP which (acting as a reverse-proxy / WAF) will query the website backend applicatoin itself:
+You will now verify the **USP Core WAAP operator** is installed.
+The setup used will be slightly different in terms of traffic as it will be handled by USP Core WAAP which (acting as a reverse-proxy / WAF) will query the backend applicatoin itself:

 ![USP Core WAAP setup](./kubernetes_core_waap.png)

-To make use of Core WAAP, the USP Core WAAP Operator has to be installed and running.
+To make use of Core WAAP, the USP Core WAAP operator has to be installed and running.
 This is out of scope for this lecture and therefore already prepared.

 To check if the operator is running you can use the following command: